-Textbook Reading Assignments (20%)
+Reading Assignments (25%)

-The approximately 800 pages of required reading are a crucial component of this course.
+The approximately 900 pages of required reading are a crucial component of this course.
 As the class progresses, it is expected that students will read the assigned pages thoughtfully and according to the schedule given on the calendar.
 Likewise, by the end of the semester, students will be required to report the percentage of reading that has been completed.
-To do so-
+To do so

-- 1. Students are to click the link entitled Reading Report which is located on the Canvas-course homepage. - 2.
-After connecting to that site, students can click the Textbook Reading Report icon and then subsequently click the Begin Button to enter the Reading Report page. - 3.
+- 1. Students are to click the link entitled Reading Report which is located on the Canvas modules page. - 2.
+After entering that site, students can then click the Reading Report icon and then subsequently click the Begin Button to enter the Reading Report page. - 3.
 Next, students can see the total number of pages listed, record their total percentage of pages read in the response box and finally click the Save and Submit Button to upload their answer for grade credit. - 4.
-Also note that if all the reading has not been finished, students will only receive credit for the completed percentage that they report.
+Also note that if all of the reading has not been finished, students will only receive credit for the completed percentage that they report.

-Bible Reading Assignments (10%)
+Bible Reading Assignments (5%)